 Council classifies assets to facilitate delivery of services into classes as shown in Table 1.
 Each class and in some instances sub classes, are subject to regular condition assessment.
-The current value of the asset base stands at approximately \$2.5b1.
+The current value of the asset base stands at approximately \$2.5b.
 Fair value assessment for each of the asset classes has now been completed and is what has informed this value.

-In order to undertake sound con33dition assessment, Council has developed an extensive set of processes and procedures to inspect and categorise assets.
+In order to undertake sound condition assessment, Council has developed an extensive set of processes and procedures to inspect and categorise assets.
 Council has developed an Asset Identification & Condition Assessment Guidelines 2019 Version 3.2 which details processes, procedures and the condition rating guidelines used in condition inspections.
 Regular inspections are carried out of assets, as determined by a risk assessment process described later in this strategy.
 Staffs undertake inspections and use the guides in the handbook to determine condition ratings.
 The condition ratings, as indicated in Table 2, are used to describe the condition of all asset classes and sub classes.
-As an example, road condition is assessed in the field, and then the data is imported into the Pavement Management System, before entry into the corporate Asset Management System (the System).
-Footpaths, car parks and kerb and gutter assets are assessed in the field by Council staff and then entered directly into the System.
+As an example, road condition is assessed by a consultant, data is verified by Council's in-house staff prior to being imported into the Corporate Asset Management System (Conquest) as well as the Modelling System (Assetic Predictor).
+Footpaths, car parks and kerb and gutter assets are assessed in the field by in-house staff and then entered directly into Conquest.

-Table 1 Summary of replacement costs by asset class as at 2018-2019
+Table 1 Summary of replacement costs by asset class as at 2019-2020

-Asset class Replacement cost Overall condition Transport Infrastructure (includes Roads, Footpaths, Road Bridges and Major Culverts, Kerb & Gutter and Traffic Islands etc.) \$ 776,412,689 Good Buildings and facilities \$287,465,900 Average to Good Public spaces \$ 77,377,628 Average to Good Stormwater and drainage \$ 401,988,791 Good Land (Operational Land, Community Land and Land under road) \$ 1,100,398,000 -
+Asset class Replacement cost Overall condition Transport Infrastructure (includes Roads, Car Parks, Footpaths, Road Bridges and Major Culverts, Kerb & Gutter and Traffic Islands etc.) \$ 823,738,276 Good Buildings and facilities \$312,275,714 Average to Good Public spaces \$ 81,549,446 Average to Good Stormwater and drainage \$ 436,271,706 Good Land (Operational Land, Community Land and Land under road) \$1,100,398,000 -